 A state park was sure to bring in enough traffic to keep the bills paid.
 I’d just bring Grove Oak back.
 Skipping business school altogether, I started the renovations, focusing on keeping overhead as low as possible.
 I could home-school my boys and run it.
 I’d be close to my entire family and leave Adam in Montgomery.
 My grandfather had drilled it into my head that family would always be there for you, and that was going to be helpful.

 I’d found my way out.

-Determined as hell, and ready to leave his controlling, ‘living for the Jones’ lifestyle behind, I held another mentality: do what you’ve got to do.
+Determined as hell, and ready to leave his controlling, ‘living for the Jones’ lifestyle behind, I also held another mentality: do what you’ve got to do.
 I was leaving him…for myself, and for my boys.